 Supported package managers¶

-supports multiple package managers.
+migrate-to-uv supports multiple package managers.
 By default, it tries to auto-detect the package manager based on the

 files (and their content) used by the package managers it supports.
 If you need to enforce a specific package manager to

-be used, use --package-manager
+be used, use --package-manager.

 Poetry¶